eGenix/egenix-pyrun/README.md

 Please see the top of the Makefile for the patch level releases supported by this release of eGenix PyRun.

-Note: PyRun has a long history and includes references to more Python releases, but we only actively support a subset of those.
+Note: PyRun has a long history and includes references to several more Python releases, but we only actively support the above subset of those.

 # Build Dependencies

-The following development packages need to be installed on the build system in addition to the compiler suite:
+The following development packages need to be installed on the build system in addition to the compiler suite (names could be slightly different for your system):

  * libbz2-devel
  * sqlite3-devel